fijimunkii/realtime.js/README.md

 ===========

-Enjoy working with JavaScript?
-Me too.

-I thought it was about time for a framework to call functions at specific times of the day.
+I thought it time for a JavaScript framework to call functions at specific times of the day.

-One could always simply run:
+This is the native way way to schedule a function:
 ```
 var now = new Date();
 var millisTill10 = new Date(now.getFullYear(), now.getMonth(), now.getDate(), 10, 0, 0, 0) - now;